 The trauma brought on by an encounter involving sexual abuse or molestation can reverberate through years of the survivor's life, creating long-lasting psychological scars.
 Most people who were forced to suffer through the torment of sexual abuse have been forever changed by the experience.
-Accordingly, justice would be served by holding perpetrators of sexual abuse liable in civil court for the unspeakable harms they inflicted on their prey.
+Accordingly, justice would be served by holding perpetrators of sexual abuse liable in civil court for the unspeakable harms and injuries they inflicted on their prey.

-Although we understand that no sum of money could ever restore to the sexual abuse survivor that which their accosters deprived them, a damages award could go a long way to ease the financial burden survivors must endure in terms of medical treatment and psychological therapy.
+Although we understand that no sum of money could ever restore to the sexual abuse survivor that which their accusers deprived them, a damages award could go a long way to ease the financial burden survivors must endure in terms of medical treatment and psychological therapy.
 At The Gatti Law Firm, you can count on our team of Lake Oswego sexual abuse attorneys to work diligently, so you have an opportunity to hold your attacker legally and financially responsible for their actions.

 To learn more about how our firm can help you, call our office at (503) 543-1114 today.

 Have You Been Sexually Assaulted or Abused?

 In addition to major sex offenses such as rape and sexual assault, unwanted touching and kissing also fall within the wide range of misconduct that qualifies as sexual abuse.
 Many instances of sexual misconduct and molestation arise in situations where an attacker abuses their authority and power to engage in acts of sexual violence.

 For example, sexual abuse has occurred between teachers and their students, nursing home staff, and their elderly patients, as well as clergy and parishioners.
 In some cases, the organization to which a sexual abuser belongs may also become a fair target for civil litigation claims regarding the apparent failure to perform a thorough criminal background check.
 Furthermore, there’s a stronger case against such organizations where there is proof that the sexual abuser had a history of repeat sex offenses.